notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 If you use `alias ls` in Powershell, you will see the command is an alias for the Get-ChildItem.

-There are plenty of programs that operating systems have to offer.
+There are plenty of executable programs that operating systems have to offer.
 For Linux/MacOS,
 you most likely have the path `/usr/bin` in your `PATH` variable.
 Try `ls -l /usr/bin` to see a list of executables which you can run from the command line.
-If you're curious about any of them, all you need is the manual page by typing the executable preceded by `man`.
+If you're curious about any of them, all you need is the manual page by typing the executable name preceded by `man`.
 For example `man zip`.
 Similar functionality can be achieved in Powershell by using `Get-Command`.